corestoreio/caddy-esi/README.md

 headers: Prefix with `cookie-` or `header-` to access the appropriate value.
 Default setting: `host` and `path`.
 Attention: The more granular you define the higher possibility occurs that your RAM will be filled up (will be fixed ...).
-- `allowed_methods` optional, defaults to GET only.
+- `allowed_methods` optional.
+Any method listed here triggers the ESI middleware, defaults to GET only.
+- `allowed_status_codes` optional.
+Any HTTP status code listed here triggers the ESI middleware, defaults to HTTP Status OK (200) only.
 - `log_file` optional, default logging disabled.
 Put in here either a file name or the wordings stderr or stdout to write to those file descriptors.
 If empty, logging is disabled.